Equity, in simple terms, is the difference between what you owe on the mortgage and the value of your home.

 How does an equity loan work?

-The amount you can borrow is determined by your situation – your income and assets are taken into account as well as your existing debts.
+The amount you can borrow is determined by your situation, that is, your income and assets are taken into account as well as your existing debts.

 If the equity is going to be used for an investment property then your current property values will also be assessed.